nkapa/CraiglistSearchAlert/README.md

 # Find the Best Local Restaurants
-This program finds the best local restaurants within a specified search radius of a specified city or address.
+This program uses the Zomato API to find the best local restaurants in the city of your choosing.
+However, the Zomato API may not have data on the city you specify.

 # To Run the Program
 Install the necessary python packages: